Robert Rippberger: Music videos

 In 2014, Rippberger directed the music video Ab Laut Aa by EDM DJ Sanjoy featuring Sunidhi Chauhan.
 The video has 1.5 million views on YouTube and won Best Music Video that year at the VIMA Music Awards.

 Thirty years after the song's initial release, in 2018 Rippberger directed the official music video for “Suicide” by Busy Bee Starski, the single off his gold album Running Thangs.
 Originating from New York City, Hip Hop Hall of Fame inductee Busy Bee Starski is considered one of the founders of modern hip-hop, and the star of the 1983 film Wild Style, billed as the first hip-hop motion picture.
 The music video guest stars rapper Ice-T.

 Writing

-In 2022, Rippberger published with Regent Press The Power of Storytelling: Social Impact Entertainment about the role film and TV has in society.
+In 2022, Rippberger published, The Power of Storytelling: Social Impact Entertainment about the role film and TV has in society.
 The non-fiction book was published by Regent Press October 25, 2022.

 In 2014, Rippberger published a novel called Escape to Anywhere Else with a foreword by Mariel Hemingway.

-Robert is the co-founder and co-editor of the magazine, Cinema of Change, along with Tobias Deml.
+Robert was the co-founder and co-editor of the magazine and podcast, Cinema of Change, along with Tobias Deml; since rebranded as SIE Magazine.
 He was previously a contributing writer to The Huffington Post.